lucas-campagna/Siesta-3DBands/README.md

 ## Documentation

-Use [this article](Open Source Documentation) to create a open source documentation.
+Use [this article](https://dusted.codes/open-source-documentation) to create a Open Source Documentation.

 ## Plots libraries options